At Project Read, reading is more than a project, it’s a ticket to a better life

-Project Read students live in Utah County, are at least 16 years old, speak English competently, and test at or below a 7th grade level in reading, language, or math.
+Project Read students live in Utah, are at least 16 years old, speak English competently, and test at or below a 7th grade level in reading, language, or math.
 Project Read serves minority adults, low-income adults, and at-risk and special-needs adults, as well as those with learning disabilities.
 Many are homeless or require public assistance to meet their daily needs.
 Project Read students are a presumed benefit category for low-moderate income (LMI) services and therefore qualify for Community Reinvestment Act (CRA) funding.

 We recognize the worth, quality, and importance of all those associated with Project Read

 We empower students and volunteers to affect change in their own lives and the community.